reneoelke/Php53to54/README.md

 ## Participate!

 You can participate in this project by forking the [Repository](https://github.com/foobugs/PHP53to54) and push changes back to the project.
-Feel free to post issues or whishes in the [issue section].
+Feel free to post issues or whishes in the [issue section](https://github.com/foobugs/PHP53to54/issues).